BarbWire-1/grapheme-counter/readme.md

 [Example-Counts](#examples)

+## Usage
-## Usage in vanilla JS - copy the GraphemeCounter.js
+In vanilla JS - copy the GraphemeCounter.js
 In node require the package.

 Using String.prototype.count Property